 The textbook project has ceased and we are no longer purchasing new textbooks as we have not received funding to continue the program.
 We do have a list of existing textbooks (see link below) that are still available at the circulation desk, but they are not connected to a particular course.
 If you would like to place them on reserve for your class which will enable students to look them up by course/faculty name, please fill out the reserve request form for that title.

-Turn-around times for getting materials on reserves may be longer than before the pandemic as we must focus on hiring and training new student staff so that the building can be open.
-Starting August 27th, 2021, we will not be able to guarantee same day turn-around.
+Turn-around times for getting materials on reserves is not immediate.
 Once received, we will try to process requests within 4 business days from the initial date of drop off.

 Crane reserves also need a valid reserve form and may be dropped off at either the Crumb circulation desk or at Crane during the limited afternoon hours they will be open.
 Crane reserves are handled by Ed Komara; please contact him directly with questions.